 Growing to Meet the Needs of the Community

-Located on the first floor of the Medical Center's Physician Office Building at Akron General's main campus, the McDowell Cancer Center's outpatient treatment center is newly expanded and offers a comfortable waiting area near chemotherapy and special procedures.
+Located on the first floor of the Medical Center's Physician Office Building at Akron General's main campus, the McDowell Cancer Institute's outpatient treatment center is newly expanded and offers a comfortable waiting area near chemotherapy and special procedures.
 New to our Ohio cancer center is a medical resource center where patients and their families can find helpful information and resources.

 Dedicated to Prevention and Cancer Education

-Treating cancer, but also providing community prevention and education to the residents of Northeast Ohio are all a part of the McDowell Cancer Center's mission.
+Treating cancer, but also providing community prevention and education to the residents of Northeast Ohio are all a part of the McDowell Cancer Institute's mission.
 The Center's Research Department continues to increase efforts and offerings in placing patients who are at risk for cancer in clinical research trials focusing on prevention and early detection.

 Muffins for Mammograms